 If you are diagnosed with heart failure, it is important to adopt a healthier lifestyle.
 This includes eating a heart-healthy diet, exercising, losing weight and stopping smoking.
 Additionally, medication can help make you more comfortable and slow the progression of the condition.

-Medications include those that control blood pressure, diuretics to help flush excess fluid from the body, as well as medications that help strengthen the heart muscle and maintain even heart rhythms.
-You can also implant a defibrillator to jump-start the heart or implant a device to help with blood flow.
+Additionally, you may be prescribed medications that control blood pressure, diuretics to help flush excess fluid from the body, as well as medications that help strengthen the heart muscle and maintain even heart rhythms.

 Surgical interventions such as a defibrillator to jump-start the heart or other device to help control blood flow may be necessary.